paulahemsi/deep_dive_into_web_development/README.md

 Never define components inside of other components.
 The method provides no benefits and leads to many unpleasant problems.
 The biggest problems are due to the fact that React treats a component defined inside of another component as a new component in every render.
 This makes it impossible for React to optimize the component.

+## Functional Programming

+Functions that we send into other functions are called **callback functions** (because the host function will call back to them)

+In JS **functions are values** and we can exploit this by dividing the code into small simple functions and **composing** them together using higher-order functions (functions that take other functions as arguments)